RMoran98/story-generator/README.md

 - A function to assign all of the user input words to variables, so that they can be used in the functions which generate the story.
 - Some generic words assigned to the necessary variables by default, to be displayed if the user fails to input anything.
 - A function which will check which story the user has selected, and fill the story area with the relevant story.
 An error alert should be displayed if the user has not selected a story.
+- The newStory function reloads the webpage so that the user may create another story.
 ### Features Left to Implement
-- In the future I would like to implement a clear button and script, so that the user would not have to refresh the page after generating a story to see the other one.
+- When I am more confident with JavaScript, I would like to return to the storeWords function and have it also remove any HTML tags from the created variables.
+This would help boost the security of the webpage by reducing the risk of an XSS attack.

 ### Design
 #### User Stories